mleoking/PhET/ide/intellij/README.txt

-This directory contains files related to IntelliJ for PhET simulations and projects
+This directory contains files related to IntelliJ for PhET simulations and projects.

 To create an IntelliJ project for phet:
 1. Create a new empty IntelliJ project.